 Chicago residents request a Block Bin for their block.

-Start a new Block Bin that's conveniently at your residence.
+Support composting in Chicago by hosting a new Block Bin conveniently at your residence.

-Subject to availability of bins.
+Subject to availability.
 We encourage using existing bins if one is already on your block.

 Each Block Bin is locked with a 4-digit code that will be emailed to you when you sign up.
 You can see an example of a subscription page for a bin here.

 Keep food scrap out of landfills

 De-clutter your alley

 Bins are locked to prevent

 Collectors come and go quickly